dreese/FastSocket/README.md

 Description
 ---------------

-A fast, synchronous Objective-C wrapper around BSD sockets for iOS and OS X. Allows you to send and receive raw bytes over a socket very quickly.
+A fast, synchronous Objective-C wrapper around BSD sockets for iOS and OS X.
+Send and receive raw bytes over a socket as fast as possible.
 Includes methods for transferring files while optionally computing a checksum for verification.

-This is the class to use if fast network communication is what you need.
-An asynchronous API might be better if you want to do something else while your network operations finish.
+Use this class if fast network communication is what you need.
+If you want to do something else while your network operations finish, then an asynchronous API might be better.

 For more information, please visit the [project homepage](http://github.com/dreese/fast-socket).